nwheels-io/NuLink/README.md

                +-X- netstandard2.0/       +-V- netstandard2.0/
 ```

-In this example, every time My.Package.csproj is compiled, the latest binaries from its `bin/Debug` are seamlessly used by all consumers.
-Since these binaries are mapped (through .pdb) to local code of the package, code navigation and debugging on consumer side works seamlessly as well.
+In this example, every time `My.Package.csproj` is compiled, the latest binaries from its `bin/Debug` are automatically used by all consumers.
+Since the binaries are mapped (through .pdb) to local sources, code navigation and debugging on consumer side work seamlessly with the latest changes in the package.

 [Back to top](#NuLink)